Klene: Safe Cleanup for Linux and Windows

 Klene works two ways.
 Use the modern GUI for a guided, click-through cleanup, or the CLI when you want command-line control.

-- Launch Open Klene to get started with the modern GUI.
+- Launch: Open Klene to get started with the modern GUI.

 CLI examples